Before You Sit for the Certified Ethical Hacker (CEH) Exam

 Recon the Objectives

 Before you get too much further into studying for the Certified Ethical Hacker exam, it's a good idea to ground yourself first.
 Information security is a broad field across many diverse topics and overlaps with many other related fields.
 So you need to focus—not on everything you've learned online and in your classwork—but on what you really need to know to pass the CEH exam.
-The first step is to review the CEH exam blueprint.
+The first step is to review the CEH exam blueprint (revised November 1st, 2018).

 There are seven domains/objectives for the 312-50 exam:

-Background (4%): Basics about networking, mobile, web, and system technologies, in addition to common vulnerabilities and exploits
+Background (22%): Basics about networking, mobile, web, and system technologies, in addition to common vulnerabilities and exploits

-Security (25%): Familiarity with common security controls, and how to detect vulnerabilities and prevent exploits
+Security (23%): Familiarity with common security controls, and how to detect vulnerabilities and prevent exploits

-Procedures/Methodology (20%): Experience using security testing methodology and common IT processes like PKI and network routing
+Procedures/Methodology (9%): Experience using security testing methodology and data protection methods

 Ethics (2%): Conducting yourself ethically and when hacking is allowed

-Looking at the percentages of the highlighted domains above, it's clear you need to focus on tools and methodologies, and be able to relate them to common vulnerabilities and exploits to get the 70% required to pass the exam.
-And the best way of learning which tool is right for the job is to use them and play.
+Looking at the percentages of the highlighted domains above, it's clear you need to focus on common cybersecurity tools and threats, and be able to relate them to common vulnerabilities and exploits to get the 70% required to pass the exam.
+The best way of learning which tool is right for the job is to use them and play.
 And the best way of remembering a threat is to try to exploit it!
 If you have a hacker box, find a safe network to practice on.
 If you have a cloud-based lab, then go beyond the prescribed steps and try new scenarios.
 The more hands-on work you do now, the easier it will be to recognize screenshots and outputs on the exam.